sokkerstar123/Capstone/README.md

 ### Attribution
 * **Open Source Code:** Certain segments of the RAG retrieval logic and text preprocessing were adapted from open-source documentation (e.g., Hugging Face Tutorials, YouTube Transcript API docs).
 These segments are explicitly marked with in-line attributions within the source code files.
-* **AI Assistance:** Generative AI tools (e.g., ChatGPT, Gemini) were utilized during the development process for code debugging, refactoring, and generating documentation strings (docstrings).
+* **AI Assistance:** Generative AI tools (e.g., ChatGPT, Gemini) were utilized during the development process for studying, code debugging, refactoring, and generating documentation strings (docstrings).
 All AI-generated code was reviewed and verified by the human authors.
 * **Synthetic Data:** The "Gold Standard" summaries used for training were synthetically generated using the **Google Gemini API**.

 ### License